Computer Aided Drafting & Design / Mechanical DesignerCurriculum

 Engineers, product designers, even scientists provide rough drawings, calculations, and specifications to 3D modelers, who then use these to fill in the virtual and technical details that lead directly to 3D printed prototypes and computer numerical-controlled machined parts.

-Mechanical drafters prepare detailed drawings that show how to assemble a wide variety of machinery and devices.
+CADD drafters prepare detailed drawings that show how to assemble a wide variety of machinery and devices.
 You’ll be ready to work on a drafting team in an industrial plant, engineering or manufacturing firm, and for various government agencies.

 Academic support is provided through CCD's Excel Zone.
 It helps students succeed by offering a variety of learning opportunities.